Attending or not attending work

 What about FE Colleges?

-Learners attending alternative pathways (work based learning, home / community tuition) haven't had the same clarity as schools with regards to June 29th return.
+Learners attending alternative pathways (work-based learning, home / community tuition) haven't had the same clarity as schools with regards September.
 What about these learners?

-Work Based Learning Providers will open 15th June.
+Work Based Learning Providers will continue in September.
 The Welsh Government has published separate guidance for this.
 Regarding home and individual tutors, these would be subject to risk assessments for each individual learner.
 The Education Minister will clarify this in due course.

 Will lecturers be given the flexibility to use programs and online platforms that learners are familiar with to improve engagement and seamless teaching and learning? i.e. WhatsApp and Zoom etc